91 percent of Baby Boomers and 79 percent of Gen Z agree that knowledgeable store employees make shopping in-store more desirable.

-Below, you’ll learn how to train your salespeople to sell your product better and faster.
+Below, we'll cover fifteen product knowledge training ideas for training your salespeople to sell your product better and faster.

 Product knowledge is when sales reps have a complete understanding of the product they’re selling.
 Why is product knowledge necessary for salespeople?
 Sales reps should understand a product's features and benefits from the customer’s point of view, so they can have more engaging conversations that lead to sales.

-For example, if a rep is giving a product demo and the customer has a question about a certain functionality, that rep should be able to provide a quick but comprehensive response about the product's functionality
+Let's consider an example.
+Say a rep is giving a product demo and the customer has a question about a certain feature.
+Best case scenario, the sales rep will be able to provide a quick but comprehensive response about the product's functionality

 Sales reps should be skilled and trained on everything about a product, including: